-Forecasting typical actions allows developers to analyze the load on the system.
+Forecasting typical actions allow developers to analyze the load on the system.
 This is also an opportunity to see if system users will upload large files or will require live-chat support and other functions.
 How functionality is going to spread among web servers depends on the typical flow of user actions.

 We can turn to the example of launching a mobile app.
 The web-based mobile app for arranging meetings includes an option to upload photos.
 Developers did load testing using a medium-sized user photo.
-However just after the app launch, users began to upload pictures in their original size.
+However, just after the app launch, users began to upload pictures in their original size.
 When the number of users and pictures exceeded the web server’s abilities for data storage and processing, the system didn’t survive a load and began to crash.

 If you’d like to prevent the adverse effects of system instability, describe the scenario of typical actions in great detail.
 In particular, consider two points: